libretro/docs/docs/library/caprice32.md

 ## Background

-Caprice32 is a software emulator of the Amstrad CPC 8bit home computer series running on Linux and Windows.The emulator faithfully imitates the CPC464, CPC664, CPC6128, CPC6128+ and GX4000 models.
+Caprice32 is a software emulator of the Amstrad CPC 8bit home computer series running on Linux and Windows.
+The emulator faithfully imitates the CPC464, CPC664, CPC6128, CPC6128+ and GX4000 models.
 By recreating the operations of all hardware components at a low level, the emulator achieves a high degree of compatibility with original CPC software.
 These programs or games can be run unmodified at real-time or higher speeds, depending on the emulator host environment.

 ### Author/License